VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 example will show how to make a simulation job wait for the previous chunk of the simulation.
 To do that, we add sim-1 on the DEPENDENCIES attribute.
 As you can see, you can add as much dependencies as you like separated by spaces

-.. runcmd:: autosubmit clean a000
+.. runcmd:: autosubmit create a000

-.. runcmd:: mv ./userguide/defining_workflows/code/job_dependecy_previous.yml /home/docs/autosubmit/a001/conf/jobs_a001.yml
+.. runcmd:: mv ./userguide/defining_workflows/code/job_dependecy_previous.yml /home/docs/autosubmit/a000/conf/jobs_a000.yml

-.. runcmd:: mv ./userguide/defining_workflows/code/exp_dependecy_previous.yml /home/docs/autosubmit/a001/conf/expdef_a001.yml
+.. runcmd:: mv ./userguide/defining_workflows/code/exp_dependecy_previous.yml /home/docs/autosubmit/a000/conf/expdef_a000.yml

 .. code-block:: yaml